 What Exactly Does Insurable Interest Mean?

-Insurable interest is present when an individual gets a financial or other type of benefit that is based upon the continuous existence of the insured.
-Therefore, a person has an insurable interest in something or someone when that loss of the insured would cause the person to suffer a financial or other type of hardship or loss.
+Insurable interest is present when an individual gets a financial or other type of benefit that is based upon the continued existence of the insured.
+Therefore, an individual has insurable interest in another when the death of the insured would cause the surviving person to have financial or other types of hardship or loss.

 With regard to a life insurance policy, an insurable interest is based on a relationship whereby there is a common interest in another person continuing to live or a financial loss that would result at that person’s death.
 Therefore, in order to insure the life of an individual, an applicant for life insurance coverage must have a greater financial concern in the insured living than in them dying.

 Having an insurable interest refers to the fact that a policyholder must establish that he or she has a financial interest in the person or property that is being insured.
 Specifically, the policyholder must face the possibility of a personal risk or loss and have a legitimate financial interest in preserving the life that is being insured.
 In addition, the insurance coverage that is being applied for should not constitute a personal gain for the policyholder.

 It is required that the insured have an insurable interest in any life or property that will be covered in a life insurance policy.

 NOTE: A life insurance policy that does not constitute insurable interest is considered to be void, as well as illegal.

 This is because the policy would be considered a wager and could possibly even lead to intentional destruction or harm.

 Furthermore, even if it is deemed that an applicant for insurance has an insurable interest in the insured, the consent of the person to be insured is still required before a policy can be issued.
 The only exception to this is when a parent purchases insurance coverage for a minor child.
 For example, you cannot purchase life insurance on your Mom if Mom does not agree to the purchase.